puppetlabs-toy-chest/puppetlabs-azure/README.md

 The name for the deployment.

 #####`ssh_port`
 The port number for SSH.
+Defaults to 22

 #####`size`
 The size of the virtual machine instance.
 See the Azure documentation